flowtoolz/Flowlist/Business Intelligence/Marketing/Promo Material/texts.md

 Flowlist helps you to get into flow:

 • You evolve your own item hierarchy: group items together, add subitems to any (empty) item, move items to a whole different level.
 • Your hands never have to leave the keyboard and your eyes can stay focused on your content.
-With just a few intellently laid out key commands, you have rapid control over everything.
+With just a few intelligently laid out key commands, you have rapid control over everything.
 • The interface is focused.
 You change focus by navigating your item hierarchy.
 Overview is always to the left and details are always to the right.
 • The interface is clean.
 No buttons, knobs, alerts, popups and such clutter.
 • Flowlist animates all your navigation and editing, which makes it fun to use and helps keeping track of changes.